stormchaserroleplaying/stormchaserRPG/Talents/General/index.md

 ## Dungeon Delverᴮᴳ
 Alert to the hidden traps and secret doors found in many dungeons, you gain the following benefits:
-* Increase your Intelligence or Wisdom score by 1, to a maximum of 20.
-* You have advantage on Wisdom (Perception) and Intelligence (Investigation) checks made to detect the presence of secret doors.
+* You have +1d on Wisdom (Perception) and Intelligence (Investigation) checks made to detect the presence of secret doors.
-* Traps have disadvantage to attack you.
+* You have +1d to your defences vs. traps.
-* You have resistance to the damage dealt by traps.
+* You have resistance vs. damage dealt by traps.
 * You can search for traps while traveling at a normal pace, instead of only at a slow pace.

 ## Durableᴮᴳ
 Hardy and resilient, you gain the following benefits:
-* Increase your Constitution score by 1, to a maximum of 20.
 * When you roll a recovery die to regain stamina, the minimum amount of stamina that you regain from the roll is equal to twice your Constitution modifier (minimum of 2).

 ## Force of Personalityᴮᴳ
 Rooms never go unalerted to your presence, and the strength of your personality make others lose focus on their own social game.
 Powers and other effects infrequently override your force of will.
-* Your Charisma score increase by 1, to a maximum of 20.
 * You can use your Charisma modifier instead of your Wisdom modifier when making Insight checks.
 * When an attack would target your Wisdom defence, you can instead use your Charisma Defence.

 ## Hagglerᴮᴳ
 Your skills at bartering have granted you the following benefits:
-* Increase your Charisma score by 1 up to a maximum of 20.
-* You have advantage on Charisma (Persuasion) and Charisma (Deception) checks when attempting to barter or trade.
+* You have +1d on Charisma (Persuasion) and Charisma (Deception) checks when attempting to barter or trade.
 * You are always aware of the current monetary value for any mundane or common magical item.
 Whenever you identify an item, you gain a rough estimate of its current monetary value.

 ## Healerᴮᴳ